RediSearch/RediSearch/docs/Tags.md

 FT.SEARCH idx "@tags:{ to\\ be\\ or\\ not\\ to\\ be }"
 ```

-You should escape spaces because if a tag includes multiple words and some of them are _stop-words_ like "to" or "be," a query that includes these words without escaping spaces will create a syntax error.
+You should escape spaces because if a tag includes multiple words and some of them are _stop words_ like "to" or "be," a query that includes these words without escaping spaces will create a syntax error.

 You can see what that looks like in the following example: